tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 ![DBSCAN and HDBSCAN](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/DBSCAN%20and%20HDBSCAN.png)

-How does Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) improve upon the DBSCAN algorithm?<br/>
+- How does Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) improve upon the DBSCAN algorithm?<br/>
 HDBSCAN can cluster data with varying densities.

 - Dimension reduction <ins>simplifies data structure</ins>, improves clustering outcomes, and is useful in tasks such as face recognition (using eigenfaces).
 ![Dimension reduction](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Dimension%20reduction.png)

 ### PCA (Principal Component Analysis)
-What does Principal Component Analysis (PCA) create from dataset features?
+- What does Principal Component Analysis (PCA) create from dataset features?<br/>
 Uncorrelated variables called principal components.

-How does Principal Component Analysis (PCA) contribute to model accuracy in face recognition?
+- How does Principal Component Analysis (PCA) contribute to model accuracy in face recognition?<br/>
 Extracts key facial features

 ![Principal Component Analysis (PCA)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Principal%20Component%20Analysis%20(PCA).png)

-What is the main goal of dimensionality reduction algorithms?
+- What is the main goal of dimensionality reduction algorithms?<br/>
 To reduce dataset features without losing critical information.

-What is the primary purpose of dimensionality reduction algorithms?
+- What is the primary purpose of dimensionality reduction algorithms?<br/>
 Simplify data and maintain information content

 ### t-SNE (t-distributed Stochastic Neighbor Embedding)

-What is a notable feature of t-SNE for data visualization?
+- What is a notable feature of t-SNE for data visualization?<br/>
 Mapping high-dimensional data to a lower-dimensional space.

 ![t-SNE)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/t-SNE.png)

 ### UMAP (Uniform Manifold Approximation and Projection)
-How does UMAP maintain data point relationships?
+- How does UMAP maintain data point relationships?<br/>
 By optimizing a low-dimensional graph structure.

-Which dimensionality reduction algorithm works with COMPLEX, HIGH-dimensional data that requires local and global structure preservation for clustering?
+- Which dimensionality reduction algorithm works with COMPLEX, HIGH-dimensional data that requires local and global structure preservation for clustering?
 Uniform Manifold Approximation and Projection (UMAP)
 ![UMAP)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/UMAP.png)

 - Clustering and dimension reduction work together to improve model performance by reducing noise and simplifying feature selection.

-How can clustering facilitate feature selection in a dataset?
+- How can clustering facilitate feature selection in a dataset?<br/>
 Identifies redundant features

 - PCA, a linear dimensionality reduction method, minimizes information loss while reducing dimensionality and noise in data.